 Pressure vessels such as pipelines, plumbing, gas cylinders, boilers, above-ground storage tanks (ASTs), and fuel tanks are typically required to undergo hydrostatic testing for strength and leaks.
 Testing pressure vessels to transport and store gases is vital because such containers can explode if they fail under pressure.
 Hydrostatic testing is a well-known industry standard test involving filling the vessel or pipe system with a liquid, usually water, and pressuring the vessel to the specified test pressure.
 Pressure loss would indicate a leak.
 A dye may be used for visual identification of the leak location.

-These pressure vessels are most commonly constructed from carbon steel alloys that are generally prone to electrochemical corrosion during hydrostatic testing and during transport and/or storage if not effectively dried and/or protected using supplemental corrosion inhibitors or inert gas purging.
+These pressure vessels are most commonly constructed from carbon steel alloys that are generally prone to electrochemical corrosion during hydrostatic pressure tests and during transport and/or storage if not effectively dried and/or protected using supplemental corrosion inhibitors or inert gas purging.
 The hydro-test water used supplies the electrolyte required for the electrochemical corrosion cell.
 The quality of the water used for hydrostatic testing varies from high-quality deionized water to highly corrosive sea or brackish water.
 The type of water used directly influences the rate that electrochemical corrosion initiates and propagates.
 Chemical additives, i.e., contact and/or vapor corrosion inhibitors (VCI), oxygen scavengers, or a combination of all three may be added to the water to provide corrosion solutions for hydrostatic testing.

 In managing hydro-test waters, pollution prevention and control measures should be implemented.
 This can be accomplished by: